How to Install an Off-Grid Solar System

 NOTICE: Many cities and counties have their own electrical regulations in addition to the National Electrical Code.
 A lot of those jurisdictions actually require a 24-inch depth and some require up to 36 inches.
 So if you plan to get your system inspected, you should contact your local Authority Having Jurisdiction (AHJ) and inquire about the minimum depth requirement in your area.
 Be sure to look up the PVC schedule rating requirements too.

 If you are using a pole mount, you will also need to install an eight-foot copper ground rod at the pole location.
 If you live in a very dry or desert-like environment or have very sandy and rocky soil, you may need to install two or three ground rods and connect them together for a better Earth connection.
 Ground rods must be driven vertically into the ground whenever possible.
 If rocks or other obstructions are preventing the rod from penetrating the ground vertically, the NEC does allow for the ground rod to be driven in at a 45-degree angle or even laying flat in a trench.
-But a vertically-driven ground rod is always best whenever possible.
+A vertically-driven ground rod is always best whenever possible.
 A sledgehammer is often required for driving the rods into the ground.
 If you own a jackhammer, you can find a bit attachment for driving ground rods that makes the job much easier.
 The ground rod(s) at the pole mount needs to be connected to both the combiner box ground bar (more on that later) and to the copper ground rod for your house.
 The house ground rod and the pole's ground rods must be connected so that you do not have two isolated grounding systems connected to the same electrical system.
 There are lots of technical and scientific reasons as to why the ground rods need to be connected together, but that's not the focus of this article.
 Just take our word for it and you'll save yourself a lot of frustration.
 The easiest way to do this is to lay a bare copper ground wire in the same trench as your conduit.
 Do not run the bare wire inside of the conduit.
 You will get a better Earth ground connection if you run the bare copper wire directly in the trench, next to your conduit.
 The pole mount array will normally consist of the mounting hardware, solar modules, wiring, and a combiner box with circuit breakers or fuses.
 A basic combiner box has more than one function.
 It combines the output power of multiple solar panel strings and it's also a transition point where the smaller gauge wire from the solar panels can be increased in size, if necessary.
 The distance from the pole mount to your solar charge controller, along with the array amperage, will determine what size wire you will need.
 If you purchased your system from us, we probably already informed you of which size wire to use.
 If you purchase your equipment from us, our system designers will be happy to calculate the wire size that you need.
 Otherwise, you can always use the wire ampacity chart NEC 2014 Table 310.15 (B) (16) or find help from an electrician.
 Some websites offer free wire sizing calculators too.
 In previous versions of the NEC, this same table can be found at 310.16.

 TECHNICAL NOTE: If you need more information about wire conductor size, please see our FAQ section on wire.
 Specifically, take a look at the article on voltage loss tables and ampacity for AWG wire sizes.

 A roof-mounted system will also use a combiner box.
 It serves the same function as it does on a pole-mounted system.
 However, it can sometimes be a little more tricky or difficult to run wires from the roof's combiner box to the charge controller, especially if it's being installed on an existing house.
 The best time to run electrical conduit and wires is when the house is being built.
 This is one reason why a pole mount system can sometimes be easier to install for existing homes; the electricity can usually be piped into the house directly into the equipment room.
-But installing a roof-mounted system in an existing home is certainly possible if you have the proper tools.
+Installing a roof-mounted system in an existing home is certainly possible if you have the proper tools.
 Most large solar panels now come with the negative (-) and positive (+) wire leads already connected to the junction box.
 The leads usually come with some type of male and female interlocking connectors.
 The modules that we sell come with either the MC4 connectors or the H4 connectors, but there are also other types of connectors on the market.
 They all pretty much work in the same way.
 If you need help with solar panel connectors, we have an article that explains MC4 connectors and how to use them.

 TECHNICAL NOTE: If you need more information about Multi-Contact MC4 interlocking connectors and how to use them, please take a look at our article about MC4 connectors and extension cables.
 The H4 type connectors function the same as the MC4.